WouterVandeWiele/robox2024/Readme.md

-# Robox 2024 (Release of new update scheduled for 2024/10/01)
+# Robox 2024 (Update is here!)

 ![image](https://github.com/user-attachments/assets/fac3a691-4a6e-4169-82d3-f7d4ebb7cdb1)

 ### status updates
+- update 21/10/2024 ==> you can download the update here: https://woutervandewiele.github.io/robox2024/
 - update 17/09/2024 ==> We had some issues while testing the update, but we are slowly ironing out most of these issues.
 The update will contain: possibility of adding radio stations, receiving notifications for new updates
 - update 27/08/2024 ==> We are working on the update.

 ### planned software updates
+- adjusting motor speed in the settings menu (currently being tested)
+- fixing full battery indication (currently being tested/in development))
+- remembering last played radio station (in development)
+- adding a sleep timer (maybe ==> in consideration)

+### 1_1_0 update (shoutout to Wouter!)
-- possibility of adding radio stations
+- adding radio stations (read the dutch manual about the part of adding radio stations)
-- receiving update notifications
-- remembering what audio source was used last
+- remembering what audio source was used last, the radio now remembers if you last time played a radio station or a bluetooth stream or ...
-- adjusting motor speed in the settings menu

 ### planned mechanical updates
 - 3D-printable or foldable glasses (in front of the speakers)